Driving Up: A short story about an American draft dodger who fled to Canada

 The plan was to get across the border early tomorrow.
 You couldn’t tell how long that would take.
 She’d need to find Boyce’s house by the golf course, meet the Tahitian wife, sit down for the death-bed interview – all their old mistakes rehearsed but blessed with forgiveness, and Boyce possibly unable to talk.
 It was what she’d avoided for 40 years, but it was what he wanted for whatever the reason.
 A last request.
 Could you deny those?
 Only it was nerve-wracking to think how Boyce might be looking.
 With the stroke and the darker “issues.”
 Mentation.
 She looked fair, herself, she thought.
 She’d done okay with her paddy genes.
 It went by one way or the other.
 Fifteen years, or even 18, since she’d seen him.

 One early afternoon, out of the blue Boyce had walked into the bar and started talking to her brother.
 She’d stepped in from the back.
-Boyce was still handsome, had the hair – the ‘widow’s peek,’ he liked to say.
+Boyce was still handsome, had the hair – the ‘widow’s peak,’ he liked to say.
 But he’d grown thin.
 Tentative looking.
 Lines were worn into his pale mouth’s corners.
 Not laugh lines.
 “Look at this bag ‘a bones you brought with you,” she’d said to be lighthearted.
 “Don’t they feed you up there?”
 I am, he’d said.
 They’re starving me.
 Then he’d told them a joke.
 A Canadian joke.
 She couldn’t remember but the punch line.
 “Yeah, but I thought you had a full set of keys.”
 It was funny.
 And now he was dying.
 The air had gone out of the two of them long ago.
 Had there ever been an amnesty?
 She couldn’t remember.

 Still.
 Sixty something.
 Too soon to die.
 Like the swimming dream said.